1. Peer review policy

 5. Ethical Guidelines for Reviewers

-• Reviewers should comply with the editor’s written instructions on the journal’s expectations for the scope, content, and quality of the review.
+• Reviewers should comply with the Editor’s written instructions on the journal’s expectations for the scope, content, and quality of the review.

-• Reviewers should determine scientific merit, originality, and scope of the work; indicate ways to improve it; and recommend acceptance or rejection using whatever rating scale the editor deems best.
+• Reviewers should determine scientific merit, originality, and scope of the work; indicate ways to improve it; and recommend acceptance or rejection using whatever rating scale the Editor deems best.

 • Reviewers should provide detailed, constructive, and unbiased evaluation, in a timely manner, on the scientific content of the manuscript.

-• Reviewers should point out relevant published work which seems necessary to improve the quality of publication and is not yet cited in the manuscripts.
+• Reviewers should point out relevant published work which seems necessary to improve the quality of the publication and is not yet cited in the manuscripts.

 • Reviewers should maintain the confidentiality of the complete review process.

 • Reviewers should avoid personal comments or criticism.
-If reviewers have any interest that might interfere with an objective review, they should either decline the role of reviewer or disclose the conflict of interest to the editor and ask how best to address it.
+If reviewers have any interest that might interfere with an objective review, they should either decline the role of reviewer or disclose the conflict of interest to the Editor and ask how best to address it.

-• Reviewers should notify the journal editor about any financial or personal conflict of interest.
+• Reviewers should notify the journal Editor about any financial or personal conflict of interest.

-• Reviewers should notify the editors of the journal of any ethical concerns in their evaluation of submitted manuscripts; such as any violation of ethical treatment of animal or human subjects or any considerable similarity between a previously published article and any reviewed manuscript.
+• Reviewers should notify the Editors of the journal of any ethical concerns in their evaluation of submitted manuscripts; such as any violation of ethical treatment of animal or human subjects or any considerable similarity between a previously published article and any reviewed manuscript.

 COPE Ethical for Peer Reviewers-English